College Roommate Tips: 5 Tips to Create Peace in Your Dorm

 Posted on: August 7, 2018 |

 The start of school is right around the corner!
 For college freshmen, the start of school can bring a mix of emotions.
 Finding classes, buying books, moving into a dorm… everything just seems so new!
 While moving in with a college roommate can bring comfort, it can also bring stress.
 Sharing a very small living area with someone else isn’t easy, and arguments are bound to happen.
-Avoid the stress by following these roommate tips!
+Avoid the stress by following these college roommate tips!

 5 Tips for Getting Along with Your College Roommate